 Hormone issues

-For your endocrine system, which produces the hormones, to function properly, you need enough vitamins and minerals like vitamin D, vitamin B12, and selenium.
+For your endocrine system, which produces the hormones, to function properly, you need enough vitamins and minerals benefits like vitamin D, vitamin B12, and selenium.

 If you don't get enough of these nutrients, your hormones are probably out of balance.